beyond-labs/react-mirror/README.md

 ##### `combineSimple`

 `combineSimple` joins each value into an array.
-Use `combineSimple` to merge different kinds of streams together, like a cursor selection & state stream.
+Use `combineSimple` to join different kinds of streams together, like a cursor selection & state stream.

 ```js
 combineSimple(